 The integrated Tree interface makes it possible to connect an NFC Code Touch as part of an access solution.

-The device is mounted in a low-profile aluminium frame, available in a single or double version.
+The installation is surface-mounted in a flat frame made of aluminium, which is available as an accessory in a single or double version.

 Table of Contents